RoliJ/creditcompare-api/README.md

 - Load predefined fixture data for testing and development.
 - Automatically import credit card data into the database after setup is complete.

-This ensures a streamlined setup and allows for quick deployment in various environments.
-However, since all steps, including the data import, run automatically, the initial startup process may take longer.
-This trade-off prioritizes a one-command setup over speed, ensuring everything is ready to use without manual intervention.
+This ensures a streamlined one-command setup and allows for quick deployment in various environments, ensuring everything is ready to use without manual intervention.

 ## 9. Future Enhancements
 - **Machine Learning-Based Recommendation Engine** to suggest the best credit cards based on user behavior.
 - **Additional Filtering Options** to enhance user experience.